 Balch Creek & Wildwood Trail Loop is a 5.1 mile heavily trafficked loop trail located near Portland, Oregon that features a river and is rated as moderate.
-The trail is primarily used for hiking, walking, and trail running and is accessible from March until April.
+The trail is primarily used for hiking, walking, and trail running and is best used from March until April.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash